NikolasTz/flink_bayesian_networks_monitoring/README.md

 ## Project Structure

-The structure of the project is organized in the following picture.
+The structure of the project is presented in the following picture.
 In particular, there are three packages.
 The first package refers exclusively to the approximate distributed counters(**DistCounter**), the second package refers to the Functional Geometric Monitoring(**FGM**) and the last one refers to the common parts that are used by both packages(**Commons**).

 ![Alt text](img/readme/project_structure.png)